yanglei99/terraform_softlayer/xgboost/README.md

 ### Known issue, limitation and workaround

-* If you hit can not download libary during spark submit on master, you may need to remove both `~/.m2` and `~/.ivy2/cache`
+* If you hit can not download library during spark submit on master, you may need to remove both `~/.m2` and `~/.ivy2/cache`